cmu-db/noisepage/script/testing/README.md

 The classes in the `util` folder can be used and extend to help you create a new test type.

 ### Base classes
+- `NoisePageServer`
-- `NoisePageServer`: manage the lifecycle of the NoisePage instance.
+  - Manage the lifecycle of the NoisePage instance.
 It create a Python subprocess for the NoisePage process, poll the logs, and terminate or kill it when the test finishes
+- `TestCase`
-- `TestCase`: manage a the life cycle of a test case.
+  - Manage a the life cycle of a test case.
 A test case is usually a process trigger from command line.
 The actual test case can be specified as a command string and created and executed in a Python subprocess.
-The `TestCase` class also provides `run_pre_test` and `run_post_test` functions for you to override for preparation and clean up of each test case.
+  - The `TestCase` class also provides `run_pre_test` and `run_post_test` functions for you to override for preparation and clean up of each test case.
+- `TestServer`
-- `TestServer`: manage the entire lifecycle of a test.
+  - Manage the entire lifecycle of a test.
 It uses the `NoisePageServer` to manage the database process.
 One `TestServer` can have a list of `TestCase`s and treats the entire collection as a suite.
-It also provides the `run_pre_suite` and `run_post_suite` functions for you to override to specify any preparation and cleanup at the suite level.
+  - It also provides the `run_pre_suite` and `run_post_suite` functions for you to override to specify any preparation and cleanup at the suite level.

 ### Step-by-step instructions
 - Create the folder for your test under `noisepage/script/testing/<mytest>`
 - In the folder of your test, create the following files
+  - `run_<mytest>.py`
-  - `run_<mytest>.py`: The entry script for your test, which specifies the command line arguments and options.
-You can refer to [oltpbench/run_oltpbench.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/run_oltpbench.py) for reference.
+    - The entry script for your test, which specifies the command line arguments and options.
+    - You can refer to [oltpbench/run_oltpbench.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/run_oltpbench.py) for reference.
+  - `test_<mytest>.py`
-  - `test_<mytest>.py`: The main test class for your test, which should be a subclass of the `TestServer` in `util/test_server.py`.
-You can refer to [oltpbench/test_oltpbench.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/test_oltpbench.py) for reference.
+    - The main test class for your test, which should be a subclass of the `TestServer` in `util/test_server.py`.
+    - You can refer to [oltpbench/test_oltpbench.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/test_oltpbench.py) for reference.
+  - `test_case_<mytest>.py`
-  - `test_case_<mytest>.py`: The base test case class for your test, which should be a subclass of the `TestCaseServer` in `util/test_case_server.py`.
-You can refer to [oltpbench/test_case_oltp.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/test_case_oltp.py) for reference.
+    - The base test case class for your test, which should be a subclass of the `TestCaseServer` in `util/test_case_server.py`.
+    - You can refer to [oltpbench/test_case_oltp.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/test_case_oltp.py) for reference.
+  - [optional] `constants.py`
-  - [optional] `constants.py`: Contains all the constants the test need to use.
+    - Contains all the constants the test need to use.
 Usually you should add the commands you need to run for your test and pre/post_suite tasks and as pre/post_test tasks constants here.
 It can be imported and used in your `test_<mytest>.py` or `test_case_<mytest>.py`.
-You can refer to [oltpbench/constants.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/constants.py) for reference.
+    - You can refer to [oltpbench/constants.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/constants.py) for reference.
+  - [optional] `util.py`
-  - [optional] `util.py`: Contains all the utility functions the test need to use.
-You can refer to [oltpbench/util.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/util.py) for reference.
+    - Contains all the utility functions the test need to use.
+    - You can refer to [oltpbench/util.py](https://github.com/cmu-db/noisepage/blob/master/script/testing/oltpbench/util.py) for reference.
 - Create a stage for your test in Jenkins pipeline
   - Go to `noisepage/Jenkinsfile`, create a stage at the place of your choice, and create the stage based on the template config as below.
   ```groovy